 A neural network is a machine learning framework made up of a collection of connected nodes called neurons arranged in layers.
 A neuron receives input signals from one or more neurons behind it, performs one or more computations with them and transmits an output signal to the neurons in front of it.
 The nodes at the ends of the network are the input and output layers while the nodes inbetween form sets of hidden layers.
 Neural networks are loosely modelled after biological neural networks which allow living things perform very complex physical and chemical activities.
 If you want to learn more about neural networks, But what *is* a Neural Network? by 3Blue1Brown is one of the best resources out there to give you a comprehensive introduction.

 Deep learning is the creation and training of neural networks that contain more than one hidden layer.
 A network with one hidden layer is a regular neural network and one with two or more hidden layers is a “deep” neural network.
-Deep neural networks usually perform better than regular ones because they can store more information within the network.
+Deep neural networks usually perform better than regular ones because they can encode more information within the network.
 However, using deeper neural networks doesn’t necessarily translate to obtaining better results.
 There are other factors involved.

 There’s a lot of hype around neural networks and deep learning because these tools have changed the game by making feats that seemed impossible just a couple years ago possible.
 They are used heavily in building state-of-the-art Computer Vision and Natural Language Processing (NLP) applications today.